Cree Lambeck, B.Ed., M.A., R.P.

-Teaching in the ESL community in Toronto and in elementary schools across southern Ontario and abroad provided me with valuable knowledge and skills which I used to establish an academic Learning Centre in downtown Dundas, Ontario for elementary and secondary school students.
-Owning and operating this business for over a decade, provided me the opportunity to hone my skills as an assessment specialist, special needs consultant and academic coach.
-Earning my special education qualifications from Brock University lead to my work in Educational Therapy and ultimately to my training in psychotherapy.
-My Masters Degree in Counselling Psychology from Yorkville University provided me with full membership in the College of Registered Psychotherapists of Ontario and the requirements necessary to establish and operate an independent private practice.
+Teaching in the ESL community in Toronto and in elementary schools across southern Ontario and abroad provided Cree with valuable knowledge and skills which she used to establish an academic Learning Centre in downtown Dundas, Ontario for elementary and secondary school students.
+Owning and operating this small business for over a decade provided Cree the opportunity to hone her skills as an assessor, special needs consultant and academic coach.
+Earning her special education qualifications from Brock University lead to Cree's work in Educational Therapy opening the pathway to her training in psychotherapy.
+A Masters Degree in Counselling Psychology from Yorkville University followed with full membership in the College of Registered Psychotherapists of Ontario.

-I have had the honour of teaching and travelling in diverse communities, serving individuals from all walks of life.
-My academic background and professional experience in the domains of education and counselling have provided me with a unique frame I use to understand and respect my clients' individual social, emotional and learning styles and needs.
+Cree has had the honour of teaching and travelling in diverse communities, serving individuals from varied backgrounds and histories.
+Cree's academic background and professional experience in the domains of education and counselling have provided her with a unique frame she uses to understand and respect her clients' individual social, emotional and learning styles and needs.

 Cree Lambeck, B.Ed., M.A.

-I have completed professional training in several leading evidence-based modalities commonly used in therapy including Cognitive Behavioural Therapy (CBT), Narrative Brief Therapy, Solution-Focused Brief Therapy (SFBT), Acceptance & Commitment Therapy (ACT), Mindfulness, Meditation, Emotionally Focused Therapy (EFT), Emotionally Focused Family Therapy (EFFT) and Motivational Interviewing (MI).
+Cree has completed professional training in several leading evidence-based modalities commonly used in therapy including Cognitive Behavioural Therapy (CBT), Narrative Brief Therapy, Solution-Focused Brief Therapy (SFBT), Acceptance & Commitment Therapy (ACT), Mindfulness, Meditation, Emotionally Focused Therapy (EFT), Emotionally Focused Family Therapy (EFFT), Non Violent Communication (NVC) and Motivational Interviewing (MI).

 individual, in-person counselling services for post-secondary students and facilitating psycho-therapeutic groups on campus on the topics of mindfulness, procrastination and anxiety.
-In addition to this work, I served as a Facilitator and Project Leader on campus initiatives that supported student mental health and well-being.
-It was through these experiences and my graduate research that I gained knowledge and expertise related to eco-therapy and walk and talk counselling models.
-Blending my teaching and counselling backgrounds, I have also had the pleasure of
+Cree has also served as a Facilitator and Project Leader on campus initiatives that supported student mental health and well-being.
+It was through these experiences and Cree's graduate research that she gained knowledge and expertise related to eco-therapy and walk and talk counselling models.
+Blending her teaching and counselling backgrounds, Cree has also had the pleasure of

 co-facilitating weekly tutorial sessions in the Professional Competencies program in the Faculty of Medicine at

-I enjoy sharing what I have learned through my studies of mindfulness and meditation with my clients.
+Cree enjoys sharing what she has learned through her studies of mindfulness and meditation with clients.

-In addition to my private practice, I currently work with the Hamilton Family Health Team supporting the mental health needs of patients in primary care with individual counselling for a wide variety of concerns and co-facilitating groups on the topic of Mindful Eating.
-I regularly support individuals with concerns relating to anxiety and mood, relationships, health and wellness, stress, parenting, reproductive health (perinatal, pregnancy, postpartum), assertiveness, self esteem, empowerment, well-being and more.
-The majority of my clinical training has been concentrated in maternal mental health and women's wellness.
-I welcome the opportunity to work with women, mothers, teachers and parents.
+In addition to private practice, Cree currently works with the Hamilton Family Health Team supporting the mental health needs of patients in primary care with individual counselling for a wide variety of concerns and co-facilitating groups on the topic of Mindful Eating.
+She regularly supports individuals with concerns relating to anxiety and mood, relationships, health and wellness, stress, parenting, reproductive health (perinatal, pregnancy, postpartum), assertiveness, self esteem, empowerment, well-being and more.
+The majority of Cree's clinical training has been concentrated in maternal mental health and women's wellness.
+She welcomes the opportunity to work with women, mothers, teachers and parents.

-I live in beautiful Southern Ontario with my family.
-When I am not working I enjoy cooking, hiking, reading and sharing time with people I love.
-My services are offered exclusively through telephone, online and walk & talk therapy making them highly reachable and accessible.
-I have deep respect and a special place in my heart for nature and enjoy bringing our sessions out into the natural world whenever possible.
+Cree lives in beautiful Southern Ontario with her husband and three delightful kids.
+When she is not working Cree enjoys cooking, hiking, reading and sharing time with family and friends.
+Cree's services are offered exclusively through telephone, online and walk & talk therapy making them highly reachable and accessible.
+Cree has a deep respect and a special place in her heart for nature and enjoys bringing sessions out into the natural world whenever possible.